Laser Tag Safety

 Is Laser Tag Safe?

 When it comes to safety concerns of laser tag, there are two main areas that need to be addressed: physical body injuries and eyesight.
+First thing first, let have a look at laser tag safety rules.

 Physical Body Injuries